insqu/sc/README.md

 (await ethers.provider.getBalance(accounts[0])).toString()
 ```

-One final thing before we can delpoy our contract: we need some ether in our Rinkeby test network
+One final thing before we can deploy our contract: we need some ether in our Rinkeby test network

 ## Getting some Rinkeby eth
 The best way to do this is to simply search for a _Rinkeby faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`\